The village of Cerne Abbas owes its existence to the establishment of the Benedictine Abbey in 987AD.

 Dorset Historic Towns Project

-Dorset County Council, in partnership with West Dorset District Council and funding by English Heritage, has undertaken (in 2009) a survey of the historical, archaeological, architectural, and map evidence relating to the developmental history of Cerne Abbas.
+Dorset County Council as it was, in partnership with the old West Dorset District Council and funding by English Heritage, has undertaken (in 2009) a survey of the historical, archaeological, architectural, and map evidence relating to the developmental history of Cerne Abbas.
 The documents are available to download here